Sheela-Na-Gig (song)

-"Sheela-Na-Gig" is a song by English alternative rock singer-songwriter PJ Harvey, written solely by Harvey.
+"Sheela-Na-Gig" is a song by the English alternative rock singer-songwriter PJ Harvey, written by Harvey.
 The song was released as the second single from her debut studio album, Dry, in February 1992.
 The single was the second, and final, single from Dry and only single from the album to enter the charts in both the United Kingdom and United States.
+It peaked at number 9 on the Billboard Modern Rock Tracks chart, becoming one of Harvey's highest charting songs in the US.
 An accompanying music video, directed by Maria Mochnacz, was released alongside the single.

 Origin and recording

 "Sheela-Na-Gig" was written in April 1990.
-The song's title is a reference to the eponymous Sheela na gig statues; figurative carvings of naked women displaying an exaggerated vulva found throughout Britain and Ireland.
-The album version of the song, as featured on Dry, was recorded at Yeovil's Icehouse Studio—a local studio also used by Jay Diggins and Automatic Dlamini, a band she was previously in with John Parish—as part of the album's recording sessions.
+The song's title is a reference to sheela na gig statues; figurative carvings of naked women displaying an exaggerated vulva found throughout Britain and Ireland.
+The album version of the song, as featured on Dry, was recorded at The Icehouse—a studio in Yeovil, England, also used by Jay Diggins and Automatic Dlamini, a band she was previously in with John Parish—as part of the album's recording sessions.
 This version was engineered by Head, produced by Head, Rob Ellis and PJ Harvey.
 A version, recorded for John Peel and produced and engineered by Mike Robinson and James Birwistle, was included on the compilation album The Peel Sessions 1991-2004, released in 2006.